HUSTNO1WXY/FineFormer/README.md

 In Table 2, the AUC scores of OANet are corrected to 26.82 , 45.04 , 62.17

-Notice that this is just a copy/paste mistake and has no influence about evaluation of our proposed methods and conclusions of our papers.
+Notice that this is just a copy/paste mistake and has no influence about evaluation and conclusions of our papers.

 ## Citation
 If you use any ideas from the paper or code from this repo, please consider cite our paper through IEEE Xplore.